vapi4k/vapi4k/vapi4k-docs/topics/Setup.md

 * VAPI4K_BASE_URL

 The first three values can be found on the Vapi dashboard.
-The keys are found by clicking on the organization button on the lower left and the phone number id is found in the `Platform` `Phone Number` section.
+The keys are found by clicking on the organization button on the lower left, and the phone number ID is found in the `Platform` `Phone Number` section.

 The VAPI4K_BASE_URL value is the ngrok `Forwarding` URL.